laislodi/easy-cooking_design/README.md

 ## What's next?

-### Colors

-I'm still working on the colors, I'm not sure if they are the best.

-The idea was to store the colors in variables so it's easier to change if needed.

 ### Alignments

 The plans in the index page are not quite aligned yet.
 In the next steps I intend to make them the same size and responsive to smaller devices.